 The Western Reserve Local School District has continued to maintain a high level of service to our students, parents and community.
-The Western Reserve Local School District has earned an "Excellent" rating on the State rating scale, for the fourth year, with scores in the top 15 percent of the State.
-The School District's average cost per pupil is 15 percent below the County average and 20 percent below the State average.
+The Western Reserve Local School District has earned an "Excellent" rating on the State rating scale, for the fifth consecutive year, meeting 25 out of the 25 indicators for fiscal year 2006.
+The School District's average cost per pupil is 10 percent below the County average and 18 percent below the State average.
 The Board of Education and administration closely monitor its revenue and expenditures in accordance with its financial forecast and are doing everything in their power to make sure tax dollars are being used efficiently and effectively.

 The financial future of the School District is not without its challenges.
 The School District is not anticipating any meaningful growth in State revenue as evidenced by the current two-year budget which has no increase for our School District, and the outcome of the State's unconstitutional educational funding system.
 Therefore the School District relies heavily on its taxpayers to support its operations.
-Passage rates on levies are declining and it is becoming increasingly more difficult to secure the local support.
-Our 5.6 mill levy that was passed in November of 2004 had failed both in the November 2003 election and the March 2004 election.
+It is becoming increasingly more difficult to secure the local support.
+Our new 5.6 mill levy that was passed in November of 2004 had failed both in the November 2003 election and the March 2004 election.
+Two renewal levies have since passed, one in November of 2005 and another in November of 2006.